-- (A) High-Volume, Low-Pressure Spray; - (B) Electrostatic application; or - (C) Such other alternative application methods as are demonstrated to the Executive Officer in accordance with the South Coast AQMD method (Spray Equipment Transfer Efficiency Test Procedure for Equipment User, May 24, 1989), or subsequent revisions to be capable of achieving at least equivalent transfer efficiency to the method in subparagraph (j)(3)(A) and for which written approval of the Executive Officer has been obtained. - (4) Dried Chromate Coating Removal Activities
+- (A) High-Volume, Low-Pressure Spray;

+- (B) Electrostatic Application; or

+- (C) Such other alternative application methods as are demonstrated to the Executive Officer in accordance with the South Coast AQMD method (Spray Equipment Transfer Efficiency Test Procedure for Equipment User, May 24, 1989), or subsequent revisions to be capable of achieving at least equivalent transfer efficiency to the method in

+subparagraph (j)(3)(A) and for which written approval of the Executive Officer has been obtained.

+(j) (4) Dried Chromate Coating Removal Activities

-An owner or operator of a facility with a chromate spraying operation that conducts any dried chromate coating removal activity in a spray booth shall keep ingresses and egresses of an enclosed spray booth closed and operate the air pollution control system for the spray booth pursuant to the spray booth requirements in paragraph (d)(3) and subdivision (g), and the pressure drop requirements in subdivision (k), while conducting dried chromate coating removal activities.
+An owner or operator of a facility with a chromate spraying operation that conducts any dried chromate coating removal activity in an enclosed spray booth shall keep ingresses and egresses of the spray booth closed and operate the air pollution control system for the spray booth pursuant to the spray booth requirements in paragraph (d)(3), the capture efficiency requirements in subdivision (g), and the pressure drop across the filter media requirements in subdivision (k), while conducting dried chromate coating removal activities.